Heather Cooan | Oncology Nutrition Consultant and Educator

 Courtesy of tasteaholics

-Another fall-time favorite, these pumpkin pie fat bombs let you get in on all the pumpkin spice action keto-style!
+Another all-time favorite, these pumpkin pie fat bombs let you get in on all the pumpkin spice action keto-style!
 A simple six-ingredient recipe, these bites offer straightforward seasonal goodness.
-Whip up a batch for a holiday gathering or keep some on hand to enjoy with a hot cup of bulletproof coffee.
+Whip up a batch for a holiday gathering, or keep some on hand to enjoy with a hot cup of bulletproof coffee.

 Find Silicone Candy Molds on Amazon!